CustAny: Customizing Anything from A Single Example: Experiment

 \textbf{Evaluation metrics}.
-Following PhotoMaker~\cite{li2023photomaker}, we utilize DINO-i~\cite{oquab2024dinov2} and CLIP-i~\cite{radford2021clip} to measure the ID fidelity and use CLIP-t to measure the prompt fidelity.
+As PhotoMaker~\cite{li2023photomaker}, we utilize DINO-i~\cite{oquab2024dinov2} and CLIP-i~\cite{radford2021clip} to measure the ID fidelity and use CLIP-t to measure the prompt fidelity.
 We leverage FID~\cite{heusel2017gans} to assess the generation quality.
 For human customization, we additionally calculate the face similarity (FaceSim) with FaceNet~\cite{schroff2015facenet} as commonly done in~\cite{li2023photomaker,wang2024instantid}.
-Furthermore, we design a novel metric DiverSim-i, which calculates the average DINO similarity among the images generated according to diverse text prompts containing different scenarios.
-The lower the value of DiverSim-i, the stronger the ability of the model to generate diverse images in line with text prompts.
+Further, we introduce DiverSim-i, a novel metric that measures the average DINO similarity across images generated from diverse text prompts.
+A lower DiverSim-i value indicates a stronger model ability to generate diverse images matching the prompts.
+Details are in Supplementary.